-Early Spring 2012, Janny and husband Jaap met old friends and relatives in South Africa, at times in the company of South African Rev. Louis Krüger.
-Who would have thought that this would be the last journey we had together.
-As it is, Janny went down to memory lane to meet old friends.
+Since early 2000, Janny and husband Jaap met old friends and relatives in South Africa, at times in the company of South African Rev. Louis Krüger.
+Who would have thought that in 2012 it would be the last journey they had together.
+As it is, Janny went down to memory lane to meet old friends in 2015.
 She has talked to Mr. Patrick who manages one of the projects.
-Joop Lensink supervises.
+Joop Lensink supervised.
 Jaap (RIP) was a fundraiser for these projects.
 Nurse Sibungili and Mr. Patrick (former sales manager of Nestlé) know that progress is made slowly but surely.
 These two friends set the example of strong people who collaborate to help others to help themselves. themselves.

 PREVIOUS actions of the Drag Anchor decorated Janny (please read elsewhere on this site for a further explanation) still go on.
 She still supports the idea of making the statue in a dedication to the Unknown Docker reality.
-The idea of materialising the statue Unknown Docker – made by Sandy Warnaar – is supported by Chief Marketing Officer Mai Elmar and other bigwigs in Rotterdam.
-The scheme as to how is still under discussion.
+The idea of materialising the statue Unknown Docker – made by Sandy Warnaar – is supported by Chief Marketing Officer Mai Elmar and other top brass in Rotterdam.
+It is on ongoing process.

 Janny has also embarked projects in her own home suburb Vreewijk; the oldest but one Garden City look-alike in the Netherlands.
 Wikipedia tells us that the Garden city, is the idea of a planned residential community, as devised by the English town planner Ebenezer Howard and promoted by him in Tomorrow: A Peaceful Path to Social Reform (1898).
 Howard’s plan for garden cities was a response to the need for improvement in the quality of urban life, which had become marred by overcrowding and congestion due to uncontrolled growth since the Industrial Revolution.
 Letchworth was the first garden city build in England.
 Plaques on some houses in Tuindorp Vreewijk refer to the idea of the innovative English town planner.
 His Dutch counterparts were Dutch architects Grandpré Moliere, Kok, Verhagen and others, supporter by K.P. van der Mandele, chairman of the Rotterdam Chamber of Commerce.